apache/druid/docs/development/extensions-core/kafka-ingestion.md

 For more information on data formats, see [Data formats](../../ingestion/data-formats.md).

 Finally, add the Kafka message columns to the `dimensionsSpec`.
 For the key and timestamp, you can use the dimension names you defined for `keyColumnName` and `timestampColumnName`.
-For header dimensions, supply the append the header key to the `headerLabelPrefix`.
+For header dimensions, append the header key to the `headerLabelPrefix`.
 For example `kafka.header.environment`.

 The following supervisor spec demonstrates how to ingest the Kafka header, key, and timestamp into Druid dimensions:
 ```